Individual Development Account

 Individuals can apply to the Matched Saving Programs at SEED by phoning 204-927-9947 and leaving their name and phone number after the voicemail prompt.

-The IDA Program is run In partnership with the Alternative Financial Services Coalition (AFSC), Assiniboine Credit Union, the Province of Manitoba, and the United Way of Winnipeg.
+The IDA Program is run in partnership with Assiniboine Credit Union and the United Way of Winnipeg.